angavrilov/ksp-devtools/README.rst

     that after using the ``disable`` command, and waiting a bit, it is mostly safe to quit the game with Alt-F4.

+    The ``Misc`` subfolder includes a *MonoProfilerToggle* utility, which implements an in-game way to send these commands.
+When loaded into the game with this mode of profiling enabled, it automatically establishes the TCP control connection, and then shows the estimated current state in the bottom right corner of the screen, while allowing it to be toggled by pressing *Right Alt + F10*.

     **Note:** Shutting down the game and then quickly restarting it may cause a failure to listen on the port due to a reuse timeout.
     The only way you will know is that telnet won't be able to connect.
-    Also, you cannot reconnect if you close telnet by mistake.
+    Also, it does not support simultaneous connections, or reconnecting if you close telnet by mistake.

 OS specifics